 Firstly, smart farming solutions fuel higher productivity due to increased efficiency.
 Secondly, precision agriculture allows for a more sustainable approach to farming, capacitating producers to be more mindful of the resources they use and to care for the environment better.
-Thirdly, these innovations are enabling a more inclusive agroecosystem that caters to the needs of even the most marginalised and underserved farmers.
+Thirdly, these innovations are enabling a more inclusive agri-ecosystem that caters to the needs of even the most marginalized and underserved farmers.
 Finally, they are also creating opportunities for the active participation of youth in agriculture, many of whom believe that smallholder farming does not provide them with a lucrative means of livelihood.

-In Africa, the exponential growth rate of internet penetration and the availability of smartphones at an affordable price has resulted in youngsters becoming more digitally literate and well-connected at a global level.
+In Africa, the exponential growth rate of internet penetration and the availability of smartphones at an affordable price have resulted in youngsters becoming more digitally literate and well-connected at a global level.
 The digital revolution in agriculture has undoubtedly increased engagement, productivity, and income for youth in the sector.
 Sieka Gatabaki, the Deputy Program Director of Mercy Corps’s AgriFin Program, says that a recent youth research case study conducted by the Program identified three core areas where youth could actively participate in agriculture.

 As primary producers using technology to increase returns on often small parcels of land and provide constant market information, pricing, and access